How To Motivate Yourself To Work Out

 Just because you hate lifting weights, doesn’t mean you won’t like another kind of workout.
 Maybe yoga will make you feel totally zen — while also causing you to break a sweat.
 Or perhaps you’re more of a barre or bootcamp kind of boo.
 Play around until you find something that doesn’t make you want to throw your sneakers in the dumpster.

-Wear your gym clothes to bed
+Wear your gym clothes to bed.

 This will give you one less excuse to sleep in instead of getting #Sporty, explains John Honerkamp, an NYC running coach and the founder and CEO of Run Kamp.
 If you find your leggings less comfy than your jammies, just laying your leggings and sport bra out the night before can make it easier on yourself.

-Just do a little
+Just do a little.

 It’s easy to psych yourself out of a workout by telling yourself you have to do a full hour every time.
 Just a mile, or even a walk around the block counts.
 “Initially people think they have to ‘go big or go home,’” says Honerkamp.
 “And often they go home.”
 Instead, Honerkamp recommends starting with something that seems short or even too easy.
 Then, the next day, you’ll come back rearing to go harder.
 “It’s the carrot on a stick approach,” he says.